 Here’s a bit of inspiration to make your own #gtmfinds creations, inspired by Martha Stewart’s classic Macaroni and Cheese recipe (because is there anything she can’t cook?).
 We sourced our Lemon Grove store for a treasure trove of ingredients to make our own Breadcrumb Coated Mac & Cheese — the perfect intro to the cozy Fall season that we San Diegans have been waiting for.

-For our recipe, we took advantage of the Organic Pastures Raw Cheddar deal we got in at the stores, priced at only 68¢ a bag.
-Cooking up a batch of Mac & Cheese was the perfect way to make use of this short-dated cheese and prolong it’s fridge life by baking it up into something spectacular!
-Our only added ingredients were a stick of butter and 1/4 cup of flour, which most homes keep as pantry staples.
+For our recipe we took advantage of the Organic Pastures Raw Cheddar deal we got in at the stores, priced at 68¢ a bag.
+Cooking up a batch of Mac & Cheese was the perfect way to make use of this short-dated cheese and prolong its fridge life by baking it up into something spectacular!
+The only added ingredients were a stick of butter and 1/4 cup of flour, which most homes keep as pantry staples.
 Once you have all of your ingredients set out, start by cutting a stick of butter in half, setting aside one part to butter a small casserole dish.

 When the pasta is slightly undercooked but just about done, drain it and add it to the sauce.
 All of this deliciousness will go into your prepared buttered baking dish.

 You’ll hardly be able to wait to take a bite before it cools, but it will be worth it!
-Warm, gooey and comforting, the entire dish can easily serve 6-9 people for about $1 per serving.
-Now that’s what we call major GTM savings!
+Warm, gooey, and comforting, the entire dish can easily serve 6-9 people for about $1 per serving.
+Now that’s what we call a major GTM savings!